razarcon3/PyDreamerV1-DRL/README.md

 The rest of the folders in this repo contain the main implementation for DreamerV1.

-**We furthermore made some adjustments to a PyTorch implementation of DreamerV3.
+**We furthermore made some adjustments to a PyTorch implementation of DreamerV3 to run on the Mini World environments.
 Our fork can be found here: https://github.com/PV5667/dreamerv3-torch-DRL, and code to run training with this repo can be found in ./notebooks/dreamerv3-miniworld**.

 ## Why Dreamer?